-- Climate Mitigation and Forest Resilience: \$150,000,000.
+- Funding amount: - o Climate Mitigation and Forest Resilience: \$150,000,000.
 For competitive grants to carry out climate mitigation or forest resilience practices in the case of underserved forest landowners, subject to the condition that subsection (h) of that section shall not apply. - Emerging Private Markets for Climate Mitigation and Forest Resilience: \$150,000,000.
 For the competitive grant program to support the participation of underserved forest landowners in emerging private markets for climate mitigation or forest resilience. - Emerging Private Markets for Climate Mitigation and Forest Resilience for Forest Landowners with less than 2,500 acres of forestland: \$100,000,000.
 For competitive grants to support the participation of forest landowners who own less than 2,500 acres of forest land in emerging private markets for climate mitigation or forest resilience. - Payments to Private Forestland Landowners for Implementation of Forestry Practices: \$50,000,000.
 To provide grants to states and other eligible entities for payments to private forest landowners for implementation of forestry practices on private forest land based on the best available science, and for measurable increases in carbon sequestration and storage beyond customary practices on comparable land. - Funding Mechanism: Grants. - Eligible Recipients: Non-industrial private forests.
 To be eligible to receive a grant, an applicant shall submit to the Secretary, through the State forester or appropriate State agency, a State and private forest landscape-scale restoration proposal based on a restoration strategy.
-Tribes eligible. - Eligible Uses: Technical assistance. - Cost Share Requirements: 20%. - Period of Availability: Until September 30, 2031. - For more information: - USDA Webpage for Historically Underserved Farmers and Ranchers HERE. - USDA Forest Service contact information HERE.
+Tribes eligible.
+Varies based on funding track, to see list visit the USDA Forest Landowners homepage HERE. - Eligible Uses: Technical assistance. - Cost Share Requirements: 20%. - Period of Availability: Until September 30, 2031. - For more information: - o USDA Webpage for Historically Underserved Farmers and Ranchers HERE. - USDA Forest Service contact information HERE. - Notice of Funding Opportunity for Supporting Underserved and Small-Acreage Forest Landowner HERE.
+Deadlines vary based on submission track: - Track B: Proposal budgets less than \$2 million will be considered for funding on a quarterly basis beginning at least 60 days following publication. - Track C: Proposals to administer a national competitive regranting program may also be considered.
+Budgets must be greater than or equal to \$5 million, less than \$50 million, and include at least 80% sub-awards.
+Proposals will be considered on a rolling basis and reviewed at least quarterly.